wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 But what if we were to enter `./fib2 testing`?
 We'd still just get `test` returned.
 This is far from ideal for processing our commandline arguments.

 What we need is a way of determining the length of the argument in the stack.
-This is where the instructions `repne scasb` comes in useful.
+This is where the instruction pair `repne scasb` comes in useful.

 The following is an implementation of:

 - Finding the length of our first argument
-- Printing the string pointed to by the address of the first arument to the length determined
+- Printing the string pointed to by the address of the first argument to the length determined

 I'll show the code below then describe how it works.